 In the Philippines, school uniforms are the norm.
 In fact, even some colleges require them of their students.
 At CSC's Children of Hope School, uniforms are a part of the routine as well.
 Our teachers wouldn't feel like they were at school if the staff and children didn't have uniforms on!
 Each day the students wear the same color uniform: a simple t-shirt with black shorts.
 We see a lot of value in this.
-The uniforms are a simple way of showing the school day is here, and it's time for the kids to get to work on their important job of learning.
-Thanks for helping provide them!
+The uniforms are a simple way of showing the school day is here, and it's time for the kids to get to work on the important job of learning.
+Thanks for helping to provide them an education!

-The Outreach department at CSC is one of the unique areas of our ministry that doesn't always get a lot of press, but is very important.
-We have a Social Worker assigned to working with families who have been served by CSC in the past.
-These include those in which a child came to live with us temporarily, and then went back home.
-This this program touches those families that still need help.
-This fund also helps families in our community who have experienced a trajedy and need help to get back on their feet.
+The Outreach Department at CSC is one of the unique areas of our ministry that doesn't always get a lot of press, but is very important.
+We have a Social Worker assigned to working with families who have been served by CSC, including families with a child who came to live with us temporarily, and then returned home.
+This program touches those families that still need help.
+This fund also helps families in our community who have experienced a tragedy and need help to get back on their feet.
 Your gift to this project helps those in the community around our shelter.

 Birthday Parties › Single party : $28

 We take birthdays seriously!
 Each child gets a celebration for their big day, which includes their favorite meal, a couple small gifts, and a few personally invited friends from the other houses.
 One of the highlights is always when the child selects a staff member to pray just for them on their birthday.